Handyman contractors in

 Do I need a license to work as a handyman in Lansing, MI?

-What permits do I need for handyman work in Lansing?
+When do I need permits for handyman work in Lansing?

-City of Lansing requires permits for electrical, plumbing, HVAC, and structural modifications.
-Minor repairs under $1000 are typically exempt.
-Contact Lansing Building Department for specific requirements.
+Lansing requires permits for all electrical, plumbing, and structural work regardless of job size.
+Minor repairs under $1,000 are typically exempt, per Lansing Building Department regulations.

 How much do handyman services cost in Lansing?